Samsung DU8000 Crystal UHD 4K Smart TV (2024) vs Sony BRAVIA 8 OLED (XR80, 2024)

 Which one is better?

-The Sony BRAVIA 8 OLED (XR80, 2024) is the better buy for most people - its peak brightness of 800 nits crushes the Samsung's 240 nits.
-That said, grab the Samsung DU8000 if you want to save money and are okay with lower brightness and features.
+The Sony BRAVIA 8 OLED (XR80, 2024) is the better buy for most people - its peak brightness of 800 nits crushes the Samsung DU8000's 240 nits.
+That said, grab the Samsung DU8000 if you want to save some cash and need a responsive TV for casual gaming.

 Who should buy each?

-Choose the Samsung DU8000 Crystal UHD 4K Smart TV (2024) if: you want an affordable option for casual viewing, enjoy cloud gaming with low input lag, or prefer a sleek design for wall mounting.
+Choose the Samsung DU8000 Crystal UHD 4K Smart TV (2024) if: you want a budget-friendly option for casual gaming, prefer a sleek design, or need a TV that fits in a smaller space.
 (60 Hz refresh, 3 ports hdmi)

 Conclusion